 - The talent of your team regulates success.
 The brightest, most focused, best trained, and most motivated teams create the most progress and profits.
 Always look for ways to enhance and upgrade the depth and talent of your organization.
 The leadership lessons learned by your team will have a positive impact on your company as a whole.

 - Your team is always watching.
-Since you are always on stage, you need to be consistently at your best in words and deeds.
+Since you are always on stage, you must be consistently at your best in words and deeds.
 You have an impact even when you don’t think anyone notices or cares.
 What you think is a random comment can have a career-changing effect on your listener.
 Don’t underestimate your power to influence.

 - Expectations can only be met after you tell your team how to act and behave.
 Creating a written code of conduct or guiding document is the only effective way to help them when you aren’t available.
 This also frees you from having to be in attendance for all of the decisions that must be made.
 Leverage yourself by writing out what you expect.

 What do you learn from leadership experience?
-If you need help turning leadership advice into real practice, sign up to receive my free blog articles or fill out my contact form for a complimentary session to discuss how to hone your leadership skills.
+If you need help turning leadership advice into actual practice, sign up to receive my free blog articles or fill out my contact form for a complimentary session to discuss how to hone your leadership skills.